 Your breathing is unique: it is the only function that can be performed consciously as well as unconsciously, and it can be completely voluntary or involuntary.
 Breathing is the bridge between mind and body, the connection between consciousness and unconsciousness.
 It is the key to health and wellness, a function we can learn to regulate and develop in order to improve our physical, mental and spiritual well-being (Weil, 2012).

-When you begin to consciously connect with your breath and breathe slower and deeper, recruiting the diaphragm and expanding from the belly rather than contracting muscles in the neck and upper ribs, you can actually shift your brain activity from functional Beta waves into the more relaxed Alpha state.
-When we combine this with soft, sensual touch and connection to our sexual energy during a tantric massage session the chattering thoughts of the mind tend to quieten down and we begin to hear and feel the quieter, subtler sounds of the body.
+When you begin to consciously connect with your breath and breathe slower and deeper, you recruit the diaphragm and expand from the belly rather than contracting the muscles in the neck and upper ribs.
+By doing this you can actually shift your brain activity from functional Beta waves into the more relaxed Alpha state.
+When we combine this with soft, sensual touch and connection to sexual energy during a tantric massage session the chattering thoughts of the mind tend to quieten down and we begin to hear and feel the quieter, subtler sounds of the body.

 I often tell my clients that these sensations are not ‘new’; they were there all along.
 Slowing down the breath, becoming more present in the body and the moment, just clears away some of the ‘white noise’ that was preventing them from being experienced.
 Being able to come back to this more open and receptive state during sex, masturbation and intimacy with a partner, by practicing this deeper breath, can create deep states of connection and more full-body orgasmic experiences.